 The main way we regulate is by setting the standards and rules that awarding organisations need to meet when they design, deliver and award regulated qualifications.
 We monitor awarding organisations and qualifications to make sure that standards are maintained.
 We are a risk-based regulator and concentrate our resources to where they are most needed.
 For example, we may discover that an awarding organisation’s processes need updating or that there are risks connected to a qualification taken by thousands of students every year.

-When we decide whether to recognise organisations or to award regulated qualifications, we judge their applications against the Recognition Criteria.
+When we decide whether to recognise organisations to award regulated qualifications, we judge their applications against the Recognition Criteria.
 Read more about the benefits of becoming a recognised awarding organisation and the process for recognition in this section.

 as well as any other applicable regulations or subject criteria.
-The General Conditions were last updated in November 2012.
+The General Conditions were last updated in November 2014.
 This version replaces all previous versions of the General Conditions.

 The relationships we have with the organisations we regulate are important to us.
 In June 2014 we published the findings of research we commissioned to look at what awarding organisations think about our approach to regulation.
 We have also published a summary of these findings and our response.

 Three country regulation

 We have agreed principles for three country regulation in England, Wales and Northern Ireland.
 They will support decision-making when regulating qualifications which may be subject to more than one country’s regulatory requirements.